cisocrgroup/pocoweb/frontend/public_html/doc.md

   "random": true|false
 }
 ```
-* The mandatory argument `n` gives the number of packges to create.
+* The mandatory argument `n` gives the number of packages to create.
 * The optional argument `random` specifies if the pages of the packages
-should be generated at random or sequencial.
+should be generated at random or sequential.
 If omitted `random=false` is assumed.

 #### Response data
 ```json